Alipsa/ride/README.md

 It is fully functional i.e. it is possible to create, open, save and execute R scripts, run selected text, ctrl + enter execution of current line or selected text, view packages loaded, see variables created, syntax highlighting for R, XML, SQL  and Java files etc. but it has some way to go compared to all the rich functionality of RStudio at this point.
+However, it has some Renjin specific features such as support for the different package loaders, wizards to create Renjin projects and Renjin extensions, maven support making a very convenient environment for serious R development targeted for the JVM using Renjin.

 ![Screenshot](https://raw.githubusercontent.com/perNyfelt/ride/master/docs/Screenshot.png "Screenshot")